Chain of Responsibility Pattern Tutorial

 select ptn cloneable

-14. We need make the concrete handlers inherit operations from the handle class.
+14. You need to make the concrete handlers inherit operations from the handler class.
 Right-click on ConcreteHandler and select Related Elements > Realize all Interfaces from the popup menu.

 realize interface